Frequently Asked Questions

 8. Does the Fund have ethical considerations?
 Some investee companies have projects in countries which may rank low on global corruption indices for example.

 The Fund is, and aims to be, largely invested in ASX or Toronto Stock Exchange listed companies, which are subject to leading regulations in the areas of Environmental, Social and Governance (“ESG”) and Anti-Bribery & Corruption (“ABC”).
 In addition, the Fund is, and aims to be, dominantly invested in lower-risk jurisdictions such as Australia, Canada and USA.
-When considering investing in unlisted companies or companies doing business in developing countries, the Investment Manager will always first consider ESG, ABC, modern slavery, child labour issues and strive to ensure that it selects only investee companies which hold themselves to high ethical standards.
+When considering investing in unlisted companies or companies doing business in developing countries, the Investment Manager will always first consider ESG, ABC, modern slavery and child labour issues and strive to ensure that it selects only investee companies which hold themselves to high ethical standards.